-Drivers Are Responsible for the Children in Their Vehicle
+Are Drivers Responsible for the Children in Their Vehicle?

-A child under three must still be in the full car seat, but for an older child, the booster seat is not a requirement if you’re giving someone else’s child a ride without pay.
-As the driver, it’s your responsibility to ensure that you’re following the law when it comes to the safety of the children you’re driving and Florida car seat laws.
+A child under three must still be in the full car seat.
+The booster seat is not required for an older child if you’re giving someone else’s child a ride without pay.
+As the driver, it’s your responsibility to ensure that you’re following the law regarding the safety of the children you’re driving and following all Florida laws.

 When Do Car Seat Laws Not Apply?

-Florida Car Seat Laws and Accidents
+How Do Florida Car Seat Laws Apply to Accidents?

-In other words, if you and your children are victims in a car accident, the other side can’t try to use it against you if you didn’t have the children in the appropriate car seats.
+In other words, if you and your children are victims of a car accident, the other side can’t try to use it against you if you didn’t have the children in the appropriate safety seats.
 The jury can’t hear evidence or arguments that failing to follow the seat belt laws amounts to negligence.